wlonk/arcadia/rules/money_and_lifestyle.rst

 The workhouse is a dangerous and harsh fate, and it is worth doing whatever you must to avoid.

+.. todo:: Make income rules for each social role.

 Lifestyle
 ---------